agiza/stream-video-player/readme.txt

 = 1.1.4 =
 * Fix!
 The Media Library button was not working in some installations because different versions of ThickBox
-* NEW!
-Google Analytics Pro added, Free for personal use, Need licence for commercial use.
 * TESTED and working on WordPress 3.0-RC1-15112

 = 1.1.3 =